 No. A Business Associate Agreement is only required under HIPAA when Protected Health Information (PHI) is shared with a third-party service provider.
 On-premises AI hardware processes PHI entirely within your facility - no data transmitted to any external service means no business associate relationship exists.
 The BAA requirement under 45 CFR Part 164 does not apply.

-No. Island Mountain hardware is general-purpose AI inference infrastructure, not a medical device or clinical decision support tool.
+No. Island Mountain builds general-purpose AI infrastructure, not a medical device or clinical decision support tool.
 It is not classified under FDA regulations and does not provide diagnostic assistance or treatment recommendations.
-The system runs the same type of large language models available through cloud services, but on NVIDIA H100 or H200 GPUs inside your facility.
+The system runs current open-weight models and custom models we build for your practice, all on your own hardware inside your facility.

 Yes.
 The system runs OpenWebUI, a browser-based interface that works like ChatGPT.
 Staff open any web browser on the office network, log in, and start typing.
 No command line, no technical configuration, no software installation.
 Administrative staff, billing specialists, and clinical support staff can use the system on day one.

 Cloud AI subscriptions for healthcare platforms typically cost $30 to $150 per user per month.
 For 25 users, that totals $9,000 to $45,000 per year with ongoing BAA management overhead and breach exposure on every query.
-An Island Mountain Summit Base system with two NVIDIA H100 GPUs costs $75,000 to $85,000 as a one-time purchase.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload.
 No per-user fees.
 No BAA required.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to HIPAA, the Breach Notification Rule, or Business Associate Agreement requirements on this page reflect factual descriptions of data handling mechanics - not legal or regulatory advice.
 Consult qualified counsel or your compliance officer for determinations specific to your practice.

 Tribal health services department serving 12,000 patients.
 Patient data never leaves sovereign territory.
 Full HIPAA and OCAP compliance from day one.